 We are subject to reporting obligations under U.S. securities laws.
-The U.S. Securities and Exchange Commission, or the SEC, as required by Section 404 of the Sarbanes-Oxley Act of 2002, or Sarbanes-Oxley Act, adopted rules requiring every public company to include a management report on such company's internal control over financial reporting in its annual report, which contains management's assessment of the effectiveness of the company's internal control over financial reporting.
+The U.S. Securities and Exchange Commission, or the SEC, as required by Section 404 of the Sarbanes-Oxley Act of 2002, or Sarbanes-Oxley Act, adopted rules requiring every public company to include a management report on such company's internal control over financial reporting in its annual report, which contains management's assessment of the effectiveness of the company's internal control over financial report on the effectiveness of the company's internal control over financial report on the effectiveness of the company's internal control over financial reporting.
 In addition, an independent registered public accounting firm must audit and report on the effectiveness of the company's internal control over financial reporting.
 These requirements will first apply to our annual report on Form 20-F for the fiscal year ending on December 31, 2008.
 Our reporting obligations as a public company will place a significant strain on our management, operational and financial resources and systems for the foreseeable future.